 At this point I politely removed myself from the subject, keeping my worries to myself.
 If these individuals are so splutteringly indignant at the terms today's society has so cruelly attached to their chosen signifier, then why do they choose to associate themselves with it?
 Their beliefs seem to have crept away from what the apparent face-value definition of 'atheism' would be, and what our language has generally taken atheism to mean - a rejection of the existence of a god or other supernatural being.
 Why, then, do they stick with it before inevitably complaining about the stigma with which they are associated?
 Is it a matter of pride, a bitter and familiar pleasure in being able to call oneself an atheist, that makes them so unwilling to abandon the term in favour of something more refined?

 I abandoned the conversation out of frustration, frustration at debating with an opponent who cannot see that language is a societal construct, that - whether he likes it or not - a word may take on an infinite number of meanings, so long as those meanings are accepted and used in general discourse.
+Instead of abandoning his sinking ship, dragged under by that darkest Charybdis of public opinion, he attempts to repaint it as it disappears below the waves.

 the hypocrisy of informed leadership in the modern age